minxinping0105/archipelago-hotstuff/README.md

 You are now ready to run experiment1 in your own distributed environment.

-> :warning: **[WARNING]** We assume that different servers have different IP addresses.
-For other experiments, you will need to modify `client.hosts`, `server.hosts` and `conf*/*` similarly.
+> :warning: **[WARNING]** The Python script assumes that different servers have different IP addresses.
+For other experiments, you will need to modify `client.hosts`, `server.hosts` and the `conf*/*` directory similarly.
 Configurations for different experiments are slightly different and we have provided the reference version.

-### Step3: build and run in your distributed environment
+### build and run in your distributed environment

-The following commands show how we conduct a basic throughput-latency experiment.
+The following commands show how to conduct a basic throughput-latency experiment.
 First, you need to install dependencies on all your machines.

 ```shell
 # run install_deps.sh on all your machines